2 The tidysynthesis philosophy

 2.1.2 2. tidymodels

-tidysynthesis synthesizes data sets as a sequence of predictive models.
-The more predictive modeling tools available to users, the better.
+tidysynthesis synthesizes data sets using a sequence of predictive models.
+The more predictive modeling tools available to users, the better the synthesis process can be.

 tidymodels is a collection of packages for modeling and machine learning using tidyverse principles.
-It provides tools for the full predictive modeling workflow and offers a common interface to most predictive modeling packages in R.
+It supports the full predictive modeling workflow and offers a common interface to a wide range of predictive modeling packages in R.

-tidysynthesis aims to leverage all of the hard work done by the developers of tidymodels. tidysynthesis contains regularized regression models because tidymodels contains regularized regression models. tidysynthesis contains feature and target engineering because tidymodels contains feature and target engineering.
+tidysynthesis aims to leverage on the extensive work by the tidymodels developers. tidysynthesis contains regularized regression models because tidymodels contains regularized regression models. tidysynthesis contains feature and target engineering because tidymodels contains feature and target engineering.
+Simply put, tidysynthesis inherits the strength of tidymodels ecosystem to empower users to synthesize data in several ways.

 We highly recommend learning more about tidymodels from the tidymodels tutorial and Tidy Modeling with R.